MicrosoftDocs/MIMDocs/MIMDocs/pam/tier-model-for-partitioning-administrative-privileges.md

 ## Next steps

 - The next article, [Planning a bastion environment](planning-bastion-environment.md), describes how to add a dedicated administrative forest for Microsoft Identity Manager to establish the administrative accounts.
-- [Priviledged Access workstations](https://docs.microsoft.com/windows-server/identity/securing-privileged-access/privileged-access-workstations) provide a dedicated operating system for sensitive tasks that is protected from Internet attacks and threat vectors.
+- [Securing devices](security/compass/concept-azure-managed-workstation) provide a dedicated operating system for sensitive tasks that is protected from Internet attacks and threat vectors.